 Assignment is where one person, the assignor, transfers a chose in action to another, the assignee.
-A chose in action is a property right which can only be enforced by legal action not by taking possession, for example a debt or a right to compensation.
+A chose in action is a property right which can only be enforced by legal action not by taking possession, for example a debt, a right to compensation; a claim.

 If person C owes a debt to person A, person A may assign the chose in action (the legal right to receive the money) to person B. Person C will then be required to pay the debt to person B rather than person A. Once the debt has been validly assigned, B will be able to enforce payment of the debt and only payment to B will extinguish the debt.